 The basic output from safe is an object of class SAFE.
 Showing objects of class SAFE will print details on the type of analysis and the categories that attain a certain level of significance.
 In addition, the function safe.toptable is included in version 3.0 of the safe package to return annotated results as a data.frame for categories with the strongest association to response/phenotype.
-This includes (a) category name; (b) the category size; (c) the global statistic; (d) nominal empirical p-values; (e) adjusted p-values; and (f) descriptions of Gene Ontology (GO), Kyoto Encyclopedia of Genes and Genomes (KEGG) categories, or Protein Families (PFAM), if available.
+This includes (a) category name; (b) the category size; (c) the global statistic; (d) nominal empirical p-values; (e) adjusted p-values; and (f) descriptions of Gene Ontology (GO), REACTOME genesets, or Protein Families (PFAM), if available.

-> safe.toptable(results, number = 10)
+safe.toptable(results, number = 10)